GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/7-Using-Azure-OpenAI-SDK.md

 ], options);
 ```

-3. The response message includes one or more "tool calls" that must be resolved via "tool messages".
-Add the following function to handle the request from the model to invoke the function.
+3. The response message includes one or more `tool calls` that must be resolved via `tool messages`.
+Add the following function to handle the request from the model to invoke the function below `const chatResponse = client.getChatCompletions` code block.

 ```javascript
 // Purely for convenience and clarity, this function handles tool call responses.